 Update: We expect to run out of sleeping rooms at the Hilton (but not room to accommodate teams in the tournament itself) sometime the first week in May.
 Fortunately, we have an "overflow" hotel nearby at nearly the same rate.
 Here is the reservation link you can use to make online reservations:

 As for the special group rate:

-Competition will start on the morning of June 8.
+Competition will start on the morning of June 6.
 The final match will take place no later than 3:00 Monday, although we usually wrap it up by 1:30.